giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 During this week you shall review the prerecored lectures that also have reading instructions.

-* Lecture 12 - Software development philosophies
+* Lecture 12 - What about good and clean code?
-* Lecture 13 - Static code analysing and metrics
+* Lecture 13 - Software development philosophies

 **Work**